 This is where you will designate specific roles and responsibilities for the people who hold different positions within your service.
-This needs to align with the Education and Care Services National Regulations (see pp. 8-10 below).
+This needs to align with the Education and Care Services National Regulations (see pp. 8-9 below ).
+Your procedures must address the responsibilities to undertake proper assessment of an FDC residence or venue before the commencement of education and care, including that an approved provider must conduct an assessment, including a risk assessment, of the FDC residence or proposed venue before the commencement of education and care at that location by that educator.